stellar-deprecated/docs/learn/integration-guides/exchange.md

 }

 // This function handles submitting all pending transactions, and calls the previous one.
-// This should be run in the background continuously
+// This function should be run in the background continuously

 function submitPendingTransactions(exchangeAccount) {

-  // see what transactions in the db are still pending pendingTransactions = querySQL("SELECT * FROM StellarTransactions WHERE state =`pending`");
+  // See what transactions in the db are still pending pendingTransactions = querySQL("SELECT * FROM StellarTransactions WHERE state =`pending`");

   while (pendingTransactions.length > 0) {